wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.2 - 2013/04/17 =
+* Feature: Added when install and activate plugin link redirects to WooCommerce Compare Products admin panel instead of the wp-plugins dashboard.
+* Fixed: Compare Feature search, search term is no longer case sensitive.
+* Fixed: Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+WordPress still uses jQuery version 1.8.3.
+In themes that use Google js Library instead of the WordPress jQuery then there was trouble because Google uses the latest jQuery version 1.9.
+There are a number of functions in jQuery Version 1.9 that have been depreciated and hence this was causing errors with the jQuery function in the plugin.

 = 2.1.1 - 2013/04/10 =
 * Fixed: Compare on screen widow not opening in IE9.
 Missed an _ in command and IE9 don't recognize space.
 Thanks to Nicola from yithemes.com for picking that up